FIRST EDITION: OCTOBER 2025

 You will learn from an expert teaching team composed of international leaders in fermentation, food science, and sustainability.

-You will visit facilities such as specialized laboratories, technology centers, and leading fermentation companies.
+You will visit facilities such as laboratories, technology centers, and leading fermentation companies.

 You will participate in hands-on workshops and activities.